tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Lower quality bonds have higher credit risk.
 Lower credit rating = higher rates.
 Opposite true

-- High yield bonds have not only credit risks but the real danger that the issuers will default
+- High-yield bonds have not only credit risks but the real danger that the issuers will default

 - Municipal bonds are a good choice for people in higher tax brackets in taxable accounts

 # REIT